Orphan wells in Alberta, Canada: Context

 The average cost of reclamation/remediation (R/R) site services in 2015 was $180,000 per site and range from $20,000 to $1 million.
 This provides work during downturns in the oil industry.

 Prior to 2017, the energy industry paid $15 million a year into the Orphan Fund Levy.
 It doubled to $30 million in 2017.

 Between 1955 and 2017, approximately 580,000 wells were drilled in Canada, according to a Natural Resources Canada (NRC) report on wellbore integrity in the oil and gas industry in Canada.
 Of these, 400,000 were in Alberta and the NRC anticipated that there would be 100,000s more drilled.

 The New Democratic Party (NDP) provincial government began consulting with the energy industry in 2017 to "introduce new rules that might limit a multi-billion-dollar public liability for reclaiming about 80,000 inactive wells around Alberta."

 The C.D.
 Howe Institute report estimated that the social cost of orphan wells, including those incurred by financially insolvent firms, could be more than $8.6 billion.

 In 2017, the federal government provided Alberta with a one-time grant of $30 million for "decommissioning and reclamation" which the province used to "cover the interest on a $235 million repayable loan".

-As of 2018, 37.8% of all inactive wells—89,217—had been inactive for up to 5 years; 29.8% had been inactive for 5 to 10 years; 16% from 10 to 15 years; 8.2% from 15 to 20 years; 3.9% from 20 to 25 years; and 4.5% had been inactive for over 25 year.
+As of 2018, 37.8% of all inactive wells—89,217—had been inactive for up to 5 years; 29.8% had been inactive for 5 to 10 years; 16% from 10 to 15 years; 8.2% from 15 to 20 years; 3.9% from 20 to 25 years; and 4.5% had been inactive for over 25 years.

 Based on the OWA's 2018 data, at the current level of the orphan well inventory, the cost of well abandonment and reclamation of their inventory of orphan wells was expected to be around $611 million.
 However, this estimate of $611 million does not include potential orphan wells.
 In this context, potential candidates include wells owned by financially insolvent firms and nearly insolvent firms.